lucasdietrich/AVRTOS/readme.md

 ### Peripherals

+- This library only needs one timer among following hardware timers :
+  - timer0 : allow KERNEL_TIME_SLICE between 1 and 16 milliseconds
+  - timer1 : allow KERNEL_TIME_SLICE between 1 and 16 milliseconds and 20ms, 25ms, 50ms, 100ms, 200ms, 250ms, 500ms, 1s, 2s, 2500ms, 3s, 4s
+  - timer2 : allow KERNEL_TIME_SLICE between 1 and 16 milliseconds

+The hardware timer used can be configured with CONFIG_KERNEL_SYSLOCK_HW_TIMER configuration option.

-- This library only needs the timer0 peripheral and the usart0 (+ RX interrupt vector) in case of debugging
+- If configuration option KERNEL_DEBUG_PREEMPT_UART is enabled, the usart0 peripheral is used (+ RX interrupt vector)

 ### Overhead
 - In term of flash, the overhead is approximately 3KB